OneManMonkeySquad/UtilityAI/readme.md

     // Add this component to the AI character public class TestAgent : MonoBehaviour, IContextProvider {
-        public Cube.UtilityAI.Brain brain; // Assign this in the editor
+        public Brain brain; // Assign this in the editor

-        Cube.UtilityAI.AI ai;
+        AI ai;

         void Start() {
             context = new TestContext() {